spslater/ppfchecklist/README.md

 ## Editing
 ### Position
 Can edit the position in the list.
+A postition of `0` indicates the item is completed.
+A position of `-1` indicates it's been dropped.

 ### Names
 Can edit the title / name of an entry.